nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 ### DBMS

-LanceDB was chosen because it is a free, serverless database which is simple to use and allows developers total flexibility in the metadata associated with each vector.
+LanceDB was chosen because it is a free, serverless database which is simple to use and allows a great deal of flexibility in the metadata associated with each vector.

 ### Schema

+The records which a LanceDB database contains are defined by a schema made up of Pydantic classes.
 The fields which each chunk record contains are specified by the Chunk class in `retrieval/db/schema.py`.
 Note that metadata is contained in the nested `source` field, which represents the document the chunk text is derived from. `source` fields are as follows:

 **`location`**: `str`
 > the url or file system path where the document can be found